Thai Massage therapists work on more than the physical body

 It follows that our job is not just to affect our client’s anatomy, but to affect their feelings, their state of mind, and their energy.

-As therapists we do not address just muscles, tissue and bones.
-We address people’s feelings, their emotions and their energetic balance through our intentional healing touch.
+As therapists, we do not just address muscles, tissue, and bones.
+We address people’s feelings, their emotions, and their energetic balance through our intentional healing touch.

 Visit Thai Healing Massage Academy’s online training library with 20 Thai Massage courses for all your training needs and all levels of skills.

-How can therapists raise their energy level?
+How can Thai Massage therapists raise their energy levels?

 Energy is part of life.
 We are dealing with it all day long through our thoughts, emotions, and attitudes.